Functorial semi-norms on singular homology and (in)flexible manifolds: Generating functorial semi-norms via special spaces

 \item If $S = \Mfd_d$ and $v$ is finite, then so is~$\fsn{\cdot}$. \item The associated semi-norm~$\fsn{\cdot}$ is maximal in the following sense: If $\fsn{\cdot}\!'$ is a functorial semi-norm on singular homology in degree~$d$ that extends~$v$, then $\fsn{\cdot}\!' \leq \fsn{\cdot}$. \end{enumerate} \end{thm} \begin{proof} A straightforward computation shows that $\fsn{\cdot}$ as defined in Definition~\ref{def:assocfunsn} is indeed a functorial semi-norm in degree~$d$.
 If $M$ is an oriented closed connected $d$-manifold in~$S$, then representing~$\fclr M$ by~$\id_M \colon M\longrightarrow M$ shows that $\fsn {\fclr M} \leq v(M)$.
 On the other hand, $v(M) \leq \fsn {\fclr M}$ as we now show.
 Let

 be a representation of~$\fclr M$ as in Definition~\ref{def:assocfunsn}; then $1 = \sum_{j=1}^k a_j \cdot \deg f_j$ and hence

 by functoriality of~$v$ on~$S$.
 This proves the first part.

-The second part follows from the fact that every real singular homology class of a path-connected space can -- up to a non-zero factor -- be represented by oriented closed connected manifolds (Corollary~\ref{cor:repspaces}).
+The second part follows from the fact that every real singular homology class of a path-connected space is an $\R$-linear combination of rational classes, which can -- up to a non-zero factor -- be represented by oriented closed connected manifolds (Corollary~\ref{cor:repspacesr}).

 The last part follows directly from the construction of~$\fsn{\cdot}$, the triangle inequality, and the definition of functoriality. \end{proof}

 For example, the $\ell^1$-semi-norm can be viewed as the functorial semi-norm generated by simplicial volume: